smile921/Yava/README.md

 # Yava
-an process manager for android
+a process manager for android